-The Trident College of Health and Human Services offers the Master of Science in Homeland Security degree program with a concentration in Emergency and Disaster Management (EDM).
-EDM is an integral part of Department of Homeland Security (DHS) with its focus on Natural and Manmade disasters, as well as on terrorism.
-This program provides graduates with the skills to succeed in emergency and disaster professions in the military, federal, state and local government as well as in industry.
+The Trident College of Health and Human Services offers the Master of Science in Homeland Security degree program in Emergency and Disaster Management - Logistics concentration (EDM-LOG).
+EDM-LOG is an integral part of Department of Homeland Security (DHS) with its focus on Natural and Manmade disasters.
+Operating under disastrous conditions in which lives are in danger calls for clear and concise actions on the part of homeland security professionals.
+Some knowledge in emergency logistics is essential.
+Many times, staging of materiel, procurement and dispensing of medical supplies and coordination of transportation do not go according to plan and will require dynamic planning and adjustments to plans in real time.
+This program provides graduates with the skills to succeed in emergency and disaster professions in the military, federal, state, and local government as well as in industry.

-- Discuss critical infrastructure vulnerability and protection in natural disasters. - Examine essential partnerships with the military, local, state, and federal sectors in times of disasters. - Examine and discuss responses to populations requiring healthcare attention due to manmade and natural disasters. - Evaluate and discuss disaster preparation and emergency operations procedures.
+- Evaluate the framework of management of logistics in disaster situations. - Analyze appropriate course(s) of action in a disaster and strategically apply the most effective and timely ones in the movement of personnel and materiel. - Discuss critical infrastructure vulnerability and protection in natural disasters. - Examine essential partnerships with the military, local, state, and federal sectors in times of disasters. - Examine and discuss responses to populations requiring healthcare attention due to manmade and natural disasters.